techgrounds/techgrounds-Rogier1978/000_Project/000_Version1.0/B-timelog.md

 - Created MY Nsg's and peering for the Vnets.
 It's all working now.
 However I am not sure how to check the state of my portconfiguration for the webserver.
 I wanted to deploy an apache server on the Appserver-vm.
 But I am not sure how to make tis work.

 Tuesday 20-06-2023
--Got my Apache script in the portal but not deployed.
+- Got my Apache script in the portal but not deployed.
 I stop with it for now.
 Return to it later.
 I make a start with backup.
 It is deployed but not connected.
 I think lot of the info on Microsofts website is very cryptic.

 Wednesday 21-06-2023
--Splitting it up in modules.
+- Splitting it up in modules.
 I want to create a resourcegroup when deployng so ni choice.
 I use the VSC bicep visualizer as starting point.
 This is lot of work to get it working.

 Thursday 22-06-2023
--Modules start to work nicely.
+- Modules start to work nicely.
 Organised the labeling of params etc. This takes some experience to get right.
 Made key-vault and stored passwords.
 Are they coming back?
 I think they are stored somewhere in memory and in the key-vault.

 Friday 23-06-2023
 - Studied keyvault.
 When removing key-vault it doesn't remove.
 You need to purge it and need permissions to do so.